If homeownership is the American Dream, then foreclosure is the national nightmare.

 Here are a few groups to consider:

-- Vincent de Paul Society.
-This is a ministry in some Catholic churches.
+- St. Vincent de Paul Society: This is a ministry in some Catholic churches.
 SVDP provides emergency assistance to those coping with a crisis.
 This can include mortgage aid, help locating employment and transportation assistance.

-- Family and friends.
-This can be a tricky and should be a last resort.
+- Family and friends: This can be tricky and should be a last resort.
 Family and friends probably would provide the best terms and payoff rate, but if things go sour, it usually is the end of the friendship or a real burden on the family.
-If you go this route, draw up a clear repayment plan and stick with it.
+If you go this route, draw up a loan agreement and stick with it.